MetaMask/metamask-improvement-proposals/MIPs/mip-x-multichainapi.md

 ---

 ## Summary
 This proposal recommends that MetaMask adopt a set of Chain Agnostic Improvement Proposals ([CAIPs](https://github.com/ChainAgnostic/CAIPs)) to guide the design of a new Wallet API that is generalized for interactions between dapps and wallets in a multichain environment.
-A "Multichain API".
 Implementing these standards encourages broad adoption while enhancing interoperability, improving user experiences, and significantly streamlining development for multichain dapps.

 ### Goals
 - Consistent Structure: Provide common patterns while separating namespaces of each ecosystem or network.